realrubberduckdev/dp-blog/src/content/extend-yaml-array.md

 draft: false
 ---
 # Introduction
 [Azure Pipelines](https://learn.microsoft.com/en-us/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops) is a continuous integration and continuous delivery (CI/CD) service that helps you automate the building, testing, and deploying of your code to any target environment.
-I like using the yaml pipelines so that we are practicing true [GitOps](https://about.gitlab.com/topics/gitops/).
+I like using the yaml pipelines so that we are practising true [GitOps](https://about.gitlab.com/topics/gitops/).

 # Overall scenario